 We must do all we can to fight coronavirus.
 It’s spread easily between people and not everyone with coronavirus infection has obvious symptoms.

-The rules about this are different in Wales, Northern Ireland and England so check the guidance about going out for the area where you live.
-For all regions you are allowed to leave home for:
+The rules about this are different in Wales, Northern Ireland and England so check the specific guidance about going out for the area where you live.

-- any medical need – including to provide care, to help a vulnerable person or to escape risk of harm
+- go out for a medical need – including to provide care, to help a vulnerable person or to escape risk of harm

-- going to work – where you cannot work from home
+- travel for work – if you can’t work from home.

-These rules apply to everyone.
-They should be followed particularly carefully by people with dementia and those living with them.
+These rules apply to everyone, although people who live alone now have the option to join a ‘social bubble’.
+People with dementia and those living with them should follow the rules particularly closely.
+They should take extra care to limit contact with others outside their household.
+Staying at home more and being very careful when out is the easiest way to do this.
 This is because people with dementia and older people in general are at higher risk of severe illness if they catch coronavirus.